jonathansharman/gynjo/README.md

 ## Importing Scripts

 Very simple textual importation is supported via `import` expressions.
-The argument to the `import` expression should be a symbol or `string` that names a file containing a Gynjo script.
+The argument to the `import` expression should be a `string` that names a file containing a Gynjo script.

 ```
->> import lib                // Executes the script at "./lib"
 >> import "path/to/lib.gynj" // Executes the script at "path/to/lib.gynj"
 ```